General Foundations of Number

 Many of the mathematical concepts that students learn in the early grades are closely related to counting.
 Students' ability to count and the variety and accuracy of the counting strategies they use are good indicators of their mathematical understanding and progress.

-• Counting involves being able to relate a quantity to the name or number symbol that represents it.
+• Counting involves being able to relate a quantity to the name or number symbol (numeral) that represents it.

-Big Idea : Quantity
+Big Idea: Quantity

 Overview of the Big Idea

 Children discover the concept of quantity long before they enter school.
 For example, they can tell which object is bigger or smaller than another, whether two quantities are the same, or whether one quantity is larger than another.
 Even toddlers can tell the difference between a whole cookie and half a cookie, and express their preference.
 However, having a preliminary sense of quantity does not mean being able to count.
-Over time, children make some connections between the words used to count and the quantities those words represent, but may not intuitively understand the relationship between a number and the quantity it represents.
+Over time, children make some connections between the words used to count and the quantities those words represent but may not intuitively understand the relationship between a number and the quantity it represents.

-• A quantity describes an order of magnitude (the "number of" or "how many there are") and is an essential concept in developing number sense.
+• A quantity describes an order of magnitude (the 'number of' or 'how many there are') and is an essential concept in developing number sense.

-• It is important to grasp the concept of quantity in order to understand the concept of place value, arithmetic operations, and fractions.
+• It is important to grasp the concept of quantity in order to understand the concept of place value, operations, and fractions.

-Big Idea : Relationships
+Big Idea: Relationships

 Overview of the Big Idea

-A clear understanding of the relationships that exist between numbers enables students to make important connections in mathematics and provides a solid foundation for learning basic arithmetic operations and developing number sense.
+A clear understanding of the relationships that exist between numbers enables students to make important connections in mathematics and provides a solid foundation for learning basic operations and developing number sense.
 Students discover relationships by exploring the patterns found in various number sequences.
 For example, in the number sequence 2, 4, 6, 8, 10…, they observe that each even number is 2 more than the previous one.
 Students who have a good grasp of the relationships between numbers from 1 to 10 can more easily make transfers (for example, the difference between 1 and 5 is the same as between 21 and 25).
 Students can discover all kinds of number relationships using a number grid, number line, or calendar.
-The ability to recognize these relationships is important throughout elementary mathematics (for example, connections between basic arithmetic operations, connections between rational numbers and between negative integers).
+The ability to recognize these relationships is important throughout elementary mathematics (for example, connections between basic operations, connections between rational numbers and between negative integers).

 Big Idea: Representation